|

 \notag

-where the function $f$ is positive on $\Omega$ and lies in $L_p(\Omega)$, and $\sigma\subset\mathbb R$ is a nullset.
-Then $u^{-1}(\sigma):=\{x\in\Omega\colon u(x)\in\sigma\}$ is a nullset.
+where the function f is positive on \Omega and lies in L_p(\Omega), and \sigma\subset\mathbb R is a nullset.
+Then u^{-1}(\sigma):=\{x\in\Omega\colon u(x)\in\sigma\} is a nullset.
 Proof.
-Assume on the contrary that $\operatorname{mes}_nu^{-1}(\sigma)\neq 0$ ($\operatorname{mes}_n$ is the Lebesgue measure in $\mathbb R^n$).
-Since $p>n$, we have $u\in C^1(\overline\Omega)$.
-Hence $\nabla u(x)$ is continuous on $\overline\Omega$.
-We have $u\in W_p^2(\Omega)$, and hence $u_{x_i}(x)\in W_p^1(\Omega)$, $i=1,\dots,n$.
-As a result, if $A=\{x\in\overline\Omega\colon \nabla u(x)=0\}$, then the generalized derivatives $u_{x_ix_j}(x)$ vanish almost everywhere on $A$ (see [1], Lemma 7.7).
-As a result, $Lu(x)=0$ almost everywhere on $A$.
-However, this is possible only if $\operatorname{mes}_nA=0$, inasmuch as $Lu(x)=f(x)>0$ almost everywhere on $\Omega$.
-Since $\nabla u(x)$ is continuous on $\overline\Omega$, the set $A$ is closed, and hence its complement $A^c=\Omega\setminus A$ is open.
-The set $u^{-1}(\sigma)$ is measurable and is contained in $\Omega$.
+Assume on the contrary that \operatorname{mes}_nu^{-1}(\sigma)\neq 0 (\operatorname{mes}_n is the Lebesgue measure in \mathbb R^n).
+Since p>n, we have u\in C^1(\overline\Omega).
+Hence \nabla u(x) is continuous on \overline\Omega.
+We have u\in W_p^2(\Omega), and hence u_{x_i}(x)\in W_p^1(\Omega), i=1,\dots,n.
+As a result, if A=\{x\in\overline\Omega\colon \nabla u(x)=0\}, then the generalized derivatives u_{x_ix_j}(x) vanish almost everywhere on A (see [1], Lemma 7.7).
+As a result, Lu(x)=0 almost everywhere on A. However, this is possible only if \operatorname{mes}_nA=0, inasmuch as Lu(x)=f(x)>0 almost everywhere on \Omega.
+Since \nabla u(x) is continuous on \overline\Omega, the set A is closed, and hence its complement A^c=\Omega\setminus A is open.
+The set u^{-1}(\sigma) is measurable and is contained in \Omega.
 By the assumption, its measure is nonzero.
-Since $\operatorname{mes}_nA=0$ and since $A^c$ is open, there exists an $n$-dimensional parallelepiped $\Pi=[a_1,b_1]\times\dots\times[a_n,b_n]\subset A^c$ such that $\operatorname{mes}_n(u^{-1}(\sigma)\cap\Pi)\neq 0$.
-Moreover, $\Pi$ can be chosen so that we have, in addition, $|u_{x_{i_0}}(x)|\geqslant\varepsilon$ on $\Pi$ for some $i_0\in \{1,\dots,n\}$ and $\varepsilon>0$.
-It can be assumed without loss of generality that $i_0=1$.
-Consider the mapping $R\colon \Pi\to\mathbb R^n$ defined by $R(x)=R(x_1,x_2,\dots,x_n)=(u(x),x_2,\dots,x_n)$ for arbitrary $x\in\Pi$.
-The function $R\in C^1(\Pi)$ and its Jacobian are all equal to $u_{x_1}(x)$.
-By the generalized Sard lemma [26], the mapping $R^{-1}$ sends nullsets to nullsets.
-Hence $R$ maps sets of positive measure to sets of positive measure.
-The same property is shared by the function $\varrho\colon \mathbb R^n\to\mathbb R$, $\varrho(y_1,\dots,y_n)=y_1$, and hence, by the composition $\varrho\circ R$, which is equal to $u|_\Pi$.
-We have $\operatorname{mes}_n(u^{-1}(\sigma) \cap \Pi)>0$, and hence by the above the set $u(u^{-1}(\sigma)\cap\Pi)\subset\sigma$ has positive measure.
-On the other hand, $\operatorname{mes}_1\sigma=0$ by the hypotheses of Lemma 6.
+Since \operatorname{mes}_nA=0 and since A^c is open, there exists an n-dimensional parallelepiped \Pi=[a_1,b_1]\times\dots\times[a_n,b_n]\subset A^c such that \operatorname{mes}_n(u^{-1}(\sigma)\cap\Pi)\neq 0.
+Moreover, \Pi can be chosen so that we have, in addition, |u_{x_{i_0}}(x)|\geqslant\varepsilon on \Pi for some i_0\in \{1,\dots,n\} and \varepsilon>0.
+It can be assumed without loss of generality that i_0=1.
+Consider the mapping R\colon \Pi\to\mathbb R^n defined by R(x)=R(x_1,x_2,\dots,x_n)=(u(x),x_2,\dots,x_n) for arbitrary x\in\Pi.
+The function R\in C^1(\Pi) and its Jacobian are all equal to u_{x_1}(x).
+By the generalized Sard lemma [26], the mapping R^{-1} sends nullsets to nullsets.
+Hence R maps sets of positive measure to sets of positive measure.
+The same property is shared by the function \varrho\colon \mathbb R^n\to\mathbb R, \varrho(y_1,\dots,y_n)=y_1, and hence, by the composition \varrho\circ R, which is equal to u|_\Pi.
+We have \operatorname{mes}_n(u^{-1}(\sigma) \cap \Pi)>0, and hence by the above the set u(u^{-1}(\sigma)\cap\Pi)\subset\sigma has positive measure.
+On the other hand, \operatorname{mes}_1\sigma=0 by the hypotheses of Lemma 6.
 This contradiction proves Lemma 6.
 Note that the proof of Lemma 6 is similar to that of Theorem 6 in [3].
-However, in [3] the operator $L$ is given in divergence form and is supposed to be coercive; the latter condition means that there exists a constant $c>0$ such that
+However, in [3] the operator L is given in divergence form and is supposed to be coercive; the latter condition means that there exists a constant c>0 such that

 \begin{equation*}